 Pregnancy brings with it many joys and surprises, but it also brings about some health changes.
 Among the other bodily changes that occur during pregnancy, some changes in your oral health status may occur as well.
 Hormonal gingivitis is common during pregnancy and can present suddenly with red, swollen gums that bleed.
-If you notice these changes or have any further questions about oral health during pregnancy, please don’t hesitate to schedule a visit with Northborough, MA dentists, Dr. Robert J. Gauthier Jr., and Dr. Olga Krikunenko.
+If you notice these changes or have any further questions about oral health during pregnancy, please don’t hesitate to schedule a visit with Northborough, MA dentist, Dr. Robert J. Gauthier Jr.

 For patients who suffer with morning- or anytime- sickness, the increased exposure of the teeth to acids from the stomach can pose a risk for tooth enamel erosion which can affect the strength of your teeth.
 It is also important to discuss this with Drs.
 Gauthier and Krikunenko if you have experienced significant morning sickness during your pregnancy.

 In addition to brushing twice daily and flossing once daily, it is also recommended that you rinse with a fluoridated mouthwash once a day.

 Fluoride is critical for strengthening your own and your baby’s teeth to prevent decay.
 All products with the American Dental Association (ADA) seal of approval are safe for pregnant women, although if you are considering new products that are not ADA endorsed, it is important to speak with Drs.
 Gauthier and Krikunenko to ensure that they are safe for you and your baby.